bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 This version: 4.0.0

-This version, tested in Drupal 10, adds the option to declare a specific Search Key.
+This version, tested in Drupal 10/9/8, adds the option to declare a specific Search Key.
 The module looks for the Search Path(s) to trigger a search event and extracts the search terms from the URI based on the defined Search Key.
+If there are multiple copies of the same key in the URI, the module will concatenate all key values to the list of search terms.

 It's important to note that this is a breaking feature, as previous version extracted search terms from the first key-value pair in the URI.

 Older versions:

-3.3.0: Drupal 10 version with multiple (comma-separated) search paths available.
+3.3.0: Tested in Drupal 10/9/8, this version adds the option of using multiple (comma-separated) search paths.
 It is possible to configure the module to trigger a search event coming from different search paths.

-3.2.0: Drupal 10 version with collector field validation updates.
+3.2.0: Tested in Drupal 10/9/8, this version updates collector field validation.

-3.1.0: Drupal 10 version compatible with Drupal search modules, including Search API.
+3.1.0: Tested in Drupal 10/9/8, this version adds compatiblity with Drupal search modules, including Search API.
 There are no hard-coded configurations anymore.
 The module looks for the Search Path to trigger a search event and extracts the search terms from the first key-value pair of the URI.

-3.0.0: Drupal 10 version, backward tested with Drupal 9 & 8.
-This version reverts to using Drupal standard search and is not compatible with Search API.
+3.0.0: Tested in Drupal 10/9/8, this version reverts to using Drupal standard search and is not compatible with Search API.

 2.0.0: Drupal 9 version with clean-up configuration page and a toggle for search/no-search.
 This version works with Drupal Search API but not the Standard Search.